NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

 Among the hype-beasts, the best recover quickly from this state.
 And some of them can get to be pretty good lifters.
 But *none* of them get to be the world's best, and I would wager that few are happy with their progress.
-Compare this to the champion weightlifter, whose competed for decades.
+Compare this to the champion weightlifter, who's competed for decades.
-Not only are they more consistent, but they're generally more reserved in all things.
+Not only are they more consistent, but they're generally more reserved in all gym-related things.
 Set a new back squat record for the gym?
 A genuine smile, a small wave of thanks to the Coach, and a pat on the back from a teammate are all that's needed.
 A disastrous lift on the international stage?
 A chin held high,